Records and Registration

 At the end of each term every eligible student should check the campus intranet, TigerNet, for lists of courses taken, the grades earned in each course, and the semester and cumulative grade-point averages.
 Grades will not be posted for students who have delinquent financial accounts with the College.
 Students whose grades do not appear on TigerNet should contact the Office of the Registrar.

 If a student has substantial grounds for believing, apart from questions of the quality of work, a particular grade was assigned in a manner that was arbitrary or unjust or that crucial evidence was not taken into account, the student should first discuss the matter with the instructor.
 If the outcome of that discussion is not satisfactory, the student should consult with the department chairperson.
 The chairperson may convene a conference with the student and the instructor.
-If the outcome of the consultation with the department chairperson is not satisfactory, the student may appeal to the dean of the division within one semester following the term for which the disputed grade was reported.
+If the outcome of the consultation with the department chairperson is not satisfactory, the student may appeal to the Assistant Provost for Student Success within one semester following the term for which the disputed grade was reported.